aidanreilly/owncloud_qs/installing/installing_owncloud.md

 ---
-title: Installing and configuring ownCloud
+title: Installing and configuring the ownCloud server
 parent: Installing and configuring the ownCloud software
 has_children: false
 nav_order: 5